lasupernova/book_inventory/README.md

  - there are 2 ways to open the application and get to the GUI:<br>
                 a) using the command line: `python frontend.py`<br>
-                b) using the executable file: go to "dist"-folder -> doucle-click "frontend.exe"
+                b) using the executable file: go to "dist"-folder -> doucle-click "library.exe"